 If vintage is your vibe, get several pint-sized mason jars or metal buckets to store your brushes and tubes in for a farmhouse-inspired look.
 You can be as creative as you like by covering the jars in fabric, painting them, or simply leaving them plain — perhaps with a ribbon tied around the top.

 If you want a ready-made solution, try purchasing a multi-tiered, spinning organizer.
+Allure says, “Spin it around to find what you’re looking for without any hassle whatsoever.”
 This makeup carousel will keep all your products handy and may even speed up your makeup routine so you don’t have to finish applying it at the office!
 This type of organizer can hold jars, sponges, perfume, and other bulky items on the bottom.
 The smaller compartments up top are perfect for lipsticks, brushes, mascara, and more.

 The next time your local big box store has a sale on flower pots, get several small ones and use them to store your makeup brushes, eyeliner, and more on your vanity or a shelf.
 You can buy pots with all the same design or mix and match for cute and clever organization.